SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-3-steps-to-a-pbi/rule.md

 1. Close off the PBI by replying done inside the PBI and also in the email thread as per [Do you turn an email into a work item before starting work?](/turn-emails-into-work-items)

 Congrats.
 Your PBI is now ready to be demonstrated during your Sprint Review!

-(Note: This is also the same process you follow for a Bug work item)
+Note: This is the same process you follow for a Bug

 ::: good
 ![Good Figure: This image includes all the important steps in a PBI lifecycle.
 Print this "SSW 3 Steps to a PBI pdf" and put it on your 'War Room' wall](3StepsToAPBI.jpg)